 If it doesn’t hail from the Champagne region of France, it’s just…sparkling wine (*spits in disgust*).
-Good thing we’ll visit the village of Hautvillers, birthplace of Champagne.
+Good thing we’ll visit the village of Hautvillers, the birthplace of Champagne.
 Tour the vineyards and cellar of a major producer, and sip on its romantic offerings.
-The next day we arrive in Épernay, the “Capital of Champagne”.
+The next day we arrive in Épernay, the “Capital of Champagne.”
 Beneath the town streets are 110km of underground cellars housing over 200 million bottles of, you guessed it, Champagne.
 En route, you can also admire the region’s steep, undulating vineyards.

 For those of us that hail from humble origins, the first croissants we ever knew came in cellophane-wrapped cardboard trays from Costco (*spits in disgust – again*).
-If you don’t understand the eyeball-rolling satisfaction of a proper croissant, nothing beats the buttery, fresh-baked joy of biting into this pastry, hopefully baked by a surly fellow with a propensity for flakiness.
+If you don’t understand the eyeball-rolling satisfaction of a proper croissant, nothing beats the buttery, fresh-baked joy of biting into this pastry, hopefully, baked by a surly fellow with a propensity for flakiness.
 Merci, monsieur!

 In 1980 Brie de Meaux cheese was designated an AOC (appellation d’origine contrôlée) product.
-Like Champagne only comes from the Champagne region, Brie only comes from Brie, and is named after the town of Meaux.
-While there we’ll enjoy a guided tour and sample the famous fromage.
+Like Champagne only comes from the Champagne region, Brie only comes from Brie and is named after the town of Meaux.
+While there we’ll enjoy a guided tour and sample the famous Fromage.
 It has a mellow mushroom flavour, distinct from its cousin Camembert.
 One might say…wait for it…c’est fromage-idable.

 5. Le Marais

 This historic district–on the Right Bank of the Seine in Paris–began its Renaissance as a gay village in the 1980s.
 It compares to the gaybourhoods of America, with a focus on pride and coming out.
 Expect hip galleries, trendy restaurants, and fashion houses.
-Revelers from gay night spots spill into the streets, and it’s home to one of Europe’s largest gay cruising bars, Le Dépôt.
+Revellers from gay night spots spill into the streets, and it’s home to one of Europe’s largest gay cruising bars, Le Dépôt.
 It’s also where our hotel (see below) is located.